code-423n4/2023-09-centrifuge/README.md

 - Removing an investor from the memberlist in the Restriction Manager locks their tokens.
 This is expected behaviour.
 - Since Centrifuge Chain uses `uint128` for calculations and all messages use `uint128` types for values, only `uint128` values are supported (anything larger should revert).
 - Deployments scripts (all files in `scripts`) are out of scope.
+- Some dust can be stuck in the escrow due to rounding.
+This is expected behaviour.

 # Additional Context